 With regard to the first question, one of the most important things one looks out for when buying a pipe is strength and durability.
 No one wants to buy a product that will crash the next day.
 Spiral Corrugated Pipes are 1.5 times stronger than normal concrete pipes because of the structure of its corrugation.
 Furthermore, steel corrugated pipes can last for over fifty to a hundred years under normal environmental conditions.
 If abnormal conditions set in, such as corrosion, the life span reduces to about twenty to fifty years.
 Either way, you are covered.

-Another benefit of using steel corrugated pipes is how lightweight it is, making it easy to transport from one place to another.
+Another benefit of using steel culvert pipes is how lightweight it is, making it easy to transport from one place to another.
 The weight of this pipe is about 1/10 of the weight of normal concrete pipes, so workers can even carry this pipe without using a machine.

 Should we start talking about economic benefits?
 Since it is lightweight, the cost of usage is relatively cheaper compared to using conventional concrete pipes.